Here at Bike Friday, we make handmade folding bikes, commuter bikes, Tandem Bikes, and Cargo Bikes to fit You.

 If you’re riding in city traffic, fast acceleration and nimble steering are critical to safety.
 Smaller wheels accelerate faster than larger ones because they weigh less, which creates a lower moment of inertia from a full stop.
 So, navigating congested intersections and avoiding collisions is much easier with smaller wheels.
 Additionally, the smaller the wheel the more responsive it is to steering, making quick decisions easier to execute.
 Smaller wheels also place a higher pressure per square inch on the ground, increasing tire compliance with the road surface- this is especially helpful on wet surfaces and in tight turns.

 So while small wheels can go just as fast, if not faster, than larger wheels they are also stronger.
 Beyond the quality of the build, what determines the strength of a wheel is the length of the spokes.
 The longer the spoke is the more leverage can be exerted against it.
-If you think about it in terms of bending a piece of rod with your bare hands, which would be easier to bend- a one inch length of rod, or a three foot length?
+If you think about it in terms of bending a piece of rod with your bare hands, which would be easier to bend- a one-inch length of the rod, or a three-foot length?
 From your own experience, you know that the longer rod is easier to bend.
 Well, the same is true of bicycle spokes- the longer the spoke the more flexible it is, and the more likely it is to bend or break.
-Not only is a stronger wheel less likely to break in an accident, it can also carry more weight.
+Not only is a stronger wheel less likely to break in an accident, but it can also carry more weight.
 The ability to take a heavier load makes small wheeled bicycles ideal for fully loaded touring, or for carrying cargo.

 Low Step Through & Low Center of Gravity